| Web Site Design Tutorial

 The other tags in the example are the h (for heading) Tags ( <h1>, <h2>, etc ) which are very useful to define headings - how they display depends on the Browser and the users preferences.
 There are 6 levels which are shown below.

 The <p> tag starts a new paragraph - spaces and newlines are equivalent in your text input and multiple spaces and newlines are ignored

 Headings and other text can be centered like this:

 The <hr> tag gives a horizontal line - useful to divide sections up like this:

 The above cover some of the basic tags you will need to write simple text in paragraphs.
 Before we look at the most important feature of HTML namely hyperlinks I will show how some lists are generated - they are enclosed in tags, ul for Unordered Lists (bullets) or ol for Ordered Lists (numbered) and the individual items start with li for List Item tags:

 displays like this

 <li>Line 1 of an Ordered list

 We are nearly there - all that remains in this initial tour are the very important Hyperlinks and how to include Images.
 First Hyperlinks, where the HTML tag is more complex as it has to both display the text and contain the destination of the link:

-This is a real URL for my own Freeserve home page.
-You should note that all Freeserve home pages start with www. followed by the username (the username is what follows the @ in a Freeserve Email address).
+This is a real URL for my own home page.
 Note that all filenames etc must be lower case on most servers.